About the Personal Support Worker Education Fund for Long-Term Care

 4. Provide space and support to certified Trainers to organize and deliver the ERCC Team Member Course for fellow Team Members within the LTC home.
 There is information to guide this process in the Implementation Guide.

 Learn more about the application process in Step 1: Apply for Funding.

 About Excellence in Resident-Centred Care

-Excellence in Resident-Centred Care (ERCC) training was designed for PSWs to build practical skills using a person-centred approach.
+Excellence in Resident-Centred Care (ERCC) training was designed for PSWs and other team members to build practical skills using a person-centred approach.
 It was developed by Conestoga College and the Schlegel-UW Research Institute for Aging.